michaeldata1/data-warehouse-project/README.md

 # 🧱 Modern Data Warehouse Project

-**Building a modern data warehouse with SQL Server, including ETL processes, data modelling, and analytics.**
+**Building a modern data warehouse with SQL Server, including ELT processes, data modelling, and analytics.**
 This repository demonstrates an end-to-end data warehousing solution using SQL Server — from raw source data to a cleaned, analytics-ready model.

 ---